scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 AdH Dambreak Workflow Example
 -----------------------------

 The drawing tools, coupled with AdH, allow for rapid development of dambreak simulations to analyze potential hazard situations.
-In this example, the Polygon tool is used to delineate the boundary of a watershed, a dam centerline is specified with the Path tool, and a reservoir level specified with the Point tool.
+In this example, as seen in Figure :ref:`dambreak`, the Polygon tool is used to delineate the boundary of a watershed, a dam centerline is specified with the Path tool, and a reservoir level specified with the Point tool.

 .. figure:: images/dambreak.png